 We Help Clients With IRS Private Letter Rulings

-Private letter rulings or PLRs can address all sorts of tax matters, such as whether a non-profit corporation is entitled to non-profit status, whether an IRA retirement contribution or account qualifies for tax deferral, whether a trust is exempt from generation skipping transfer tax, and whether a taxpayer is entitled to deduct certain business expenses or entitled to claim certain tax credits.
+Private letter rulings or PLRs can address all sorts of tax matters, such as whether a non-profit corporation is entitled to non-profit status, whether an IRA retirement contribution or account qualifies for tax deferral, whether a late S corporation election will be granted, whether a trust is exempt from generation-skipping transfer tax, and whether a taxpayer is entitled to deduct certain business expenses or entitled to claim certain tax credits.

 Once issued, the IRS is bound by the private letter ruling (or PLR) with regard to the specific taxpayer and the specific transaction covered in the letter.
 The IRS is not bound by a private letter ruling if the facts or circumstances are not adequately represented in the ruling request.

 This is different than IRS technical advice.
 Technical Advice refers to a letter ruling that explains how the IRS interprets an aspect of tax law applying to some set of facts.
 It is not binding on the taxpayer or the IRS.
 The IRS usually has to agree to consider issuing Technical Advice and it usually only does so if it thinks the advice will help make it easier for IRS auditors to resolve certain types of issues or audits.

 Are IRS Private Letter Rulings Public?